-Your Peers: One of the wonderful things about this program is you will meet dozens of peers just as curious and eager to learn about World War II in all of its complexities.
+Your Peers: One of the beneficial things about this program is you will meet dozens of peers just as curious and dedicated to learn about genocide in all of its complexities.
 Introduce yourself!
 Exchange email addresses!
 Form study groups!
 Draw on each other's knowledge and expertise!

-Your Advising Team: The World War II Studies MA Program has multiple people who can help answer your questions.
-Your program lead should be your first point of contact for questions about academic matters, and your Academic Advisor can help answer administrative questions.
+Your Advising Team: As an online student, ASU has a host of personnel who will help you along your educational journey including Enrollment Coaches, Success Coaches, and program advisors.
+However, your first and best point of contact will always be people within the certificate program.
+Your program lead should be your first point of contact for questions about academic matters, and your Academic Advisor can help answer administrative questions, including questions about the iPOS and course requirements.